-- Editor (or whoever plays this role in your company) reviews the draft, and highlights the parts that need to be rewritten and corrects the mistakes.
+- An editor (or whoever plays this role in your company) reviews the draft, and highlights the parts that need to be rewritten and corrects the mistakes.

-- Content writer makes all the necessary edits and publishes the piece.
+- The content writer makes all the necessary edits and publishes the piece.

 - Social media manager writes the posts for Facebook, Twitter, LinkedIn, Quora, Reddit, and whatever other channels you prefer.